eryalito/kubensync-operator/README.md

         name: managed-resource-sa
         namespace: {{ .Namespace.Name }}
 ```
+- `avoidResourceUpdate`: Optional field that changes the default behavior of reconciling existing resources with the desired state.
+If set to true only non-existing resources will be created an never updated.
+Default values is `false`.
 - `data`: Optional field that read `Secret` or `ConfigMap` and imports the contents to be used in the `template` under `.Data.<name>`.
 - `namespaceSelector`: Specifies the namespaces where you want to apply the template.
 You can use a regular expression (regex) to match multiple namespaces.
 - `template`: Contains the YAML template that you want to apply to the selected namespaces.
 You can use Go template syntax to customize the resource based on the namespace.